National Doukhobor Heritage Village: Veregin, Saskatchewan

 How To Visit the National Doukhobor Heritage Village

-The National Doukhobor Heritage Village is located in East Central Saskatchewan on Highway #5, between the towns of Canora and Kamsack, north of the city of Yorkton.
+The National Doukhobor Heritage Village is located in East Central Saskatchewan on Highway in Veregin, between the towns of Canora and Kamsack.
+It’s north of the city of Yorkton.

 Typically the historic site is open from mid-May until mid-September, but check for specific days, times, and admission fees on the Doukhobor Heritage website.